eric-ai-lab/iReason/eval/README.md

 ## Get Evaluation results and scores

-After getting the output, run calculate_score.py to get scores for all models.
+After getting the output, run llm_judge.py to get scores for the model responses.
 We use o1-mini (0912) as an LLM judge to process the responses.
 Please set up the model keys in the script properly.